nedbat/coveragepy/doc/contexts.rst

 to record the context of execution.
 Separate data is recorded for each context, so that it can be analyzed later.

-There are two ways to enable dynamic contexts:
+There are three ways to enable dynamic contexts:

 * you can set the ``[run] dynamic_context`` option in your .coveragerc file, or

 * you can enable a :ref:`dynamic context switcher <dynamic_context_plugins>`
-  plugin.
+  plugin, or

+* another tool (such as a test runner) can call the :meth:`Coverage.switch_context` method to set the context explicitly.

 The ``[run] dynamic_context`` setting has only one option now.
 Set it to ``test_function`` to start a new dynamic context for every test function::